KatyBrown/ERVsearch/man/pages/introduction.md

 This file is a configuration file in [ini format](https://en.wikipedia.org/wiki/INI_file) containing the parmeters you wish to use.
 This file needs to be in your working directory - the folder in which you wish to run ERVsearch.

-A template `pipeline.ini` file should be used and edited - this file is available as `ERVsearch/templates/pipeline.ini`.
+A template `pipeline.ini` file should be used and edited - this file is available as `ERVsearch/templates/pipeline.ini` or [here](https://raw.githubusercontent.com/KatyBrown/ERVsearch/master/ERVsearch/templates/pipeline.ini)

 Options specified as `!?` are required, all others have a default value.